-Risks Related to the Current Global Political, Regulatory and Economic Environment
+Risks Related to the Current Global Political, Regulatory and Economic Environment and the Potential Restructuring of our Businesses

-Our business and operations have been materially adversely affected by the current geopolitical crisis.
+Our global businesses and operations may be materially adversely affected by the current geopolitical crisis.

-Our principal operations are located in Russia, while we have smaller, early-stage businesses that operate internationally.
+Our principal operations are located in Russia, while we have more limited operations internationally.
 The current geopolitical crisis, and the responses of governments and multinational businesses to these events, have created critical challenges for our business and operations, both in Russia and globally.
-These factors, including the specific risks outlined below, may materially adversely affect our financial condition, results of operations, trading price, ability to operate and solvency.
+These factors, including the specific risks outlined below, may materially adversely affect our financial condition, results of operations, trading price and ability to operate.

-Our core businesses may be materially adversely impacted by negative macroeconomic developments in Russia.
+Our core businesses may be materially adversely impacted by negative macroeconomic and geopolitical developments in Russia and in other countries in which we operate.

-The current geopolitical crisis and international actions in response to it have materially and adversely impacted the macroeconomic climate in Russia, resulting in significant currency rate volatility, the imposition of currency controls, materially increased interest rates and inflation, and the withdrawal of a number of Western businesses from the Russian market or a reduction in their operations or services in the country, which may lead to a contraction in consumer spending.
-These factors are likely to adversely affect our results of operations in our core market.
+The current geopolitical crisis and international and Russian actions in response have materially and adversely impacted the macroeconomic climate in Russia, resulting in significant currency rate volatility, the imposition of currency controls, significant fluctuations in interest rates and increased inflation, and the withdrawal of a number of multinational businesses from the Russian market or a reduction in their operations or services in the country, which may lead to a continued contraction in consumer spending.
+These factors could adversely affect our results of operations in our core market in any given period.

-We expect that our advertising revenues will be adversely affected in 2022 both by the loss of sales to multinational businesses that have suspended or reduced operations in Russia and by the anticipated reduction in advertising budgets of domestic businesses, although we may experience some benefit from the withdrawal of some of our competitors from the market.
-Our e-commerce businesses may be adversely affected by an anticipated reduction of discretionary spending by consumers, although we currently have limited visibility in this regard.
-In addition, we understand that many suppliers have announced intentions to suspend the sale of consumer goods to Russia, and several major shipping companies have ceased or suspended shipments to Russia; such actions, if prolonged, would result in a reduction of the number and selection of goods available through Yandex Market and a reduction in associated advertising.
-Our ride-hailing business currently remains stable but may likewise suffer from a weaker macroeconomic environment and adverse supply and demand dynamics.
-Price increases and a potential reduction in the availability of new cars and spare parts in Russia in the medium-term, as well as a significant increase of financial lease rates for new and existing lease contracts in the wake of key interest rate increases, may adversely affect the operations of our partners (including fleet management companies), which may negatively impact further growth of our ride-hailing business.
+Our advertising revenues may be adversely affected by an inability to gain access to advertising inventory, and by the possible reduction in advertising budgets of domestic businesses, as well as by intensifying competition with local players (including marketplaces).
+Our e-commerce businesses may be adversely affected by an anticipated reduction of discretionary spending by consumers and further supply restrictions which may adversely affect the number and selection of goods available through Yandex Market and a reduction in associated advertising.
+Our ride-hailing business may likewise suffer from a weaker macroeconomic environment and adverse supply and demand dynamics.
+Price increases and a potential reduction in the availability of new cars and spare parts in Russia, as well as a significant increase of financial lease rates for new and existing lease contracts in the wake of key interest rate increases, may adversely affect the operations of our partners (including fleet management companies), which may negatively impact further growth of our ride-hailing business.
 We anticipate that consumer sentiment and spending patterns may result in reductions in revenue from our other business units, offset to some extent by decreased competition.
-Any prolonged economic downturn in Russia as a result of sanctions, depreciation of the ruble, negative consumer sentiment or other macro factors could have a material adverse effect on our results of operations in 2022 and potentially beyond.
+Any prolonged economic downturn in Russia or the other countries where we operate, whether as a result of sanctions or the broader geopolitical or economic situation, depreciation of the ruble and other national currencies, negative consumer sentiment or other macro factors, could have a material adverse effect on our results of operations.

-International sanctions and export restrictions affecting businesses and individuals in Russia may have a material adverse impact on our business, financial condition and result of operations.
+International sanctions and export restrictions affecting businesses and individuals in Russia, and counter-measures implemented by the Russian authorities, may have a material adverse impact on our business, financial condition and results of operations.

-In response to the current geopolitical crisis, numerous governments, including those of the United States, European Union and United Kingdom, have imposed an extensive range of additional economic sanctions on certain Russian government officials, private individuals and Russian companies, as well as extensive controls on the export of technology to parties in Russia.
+In response to the current geopolitical crisis, numerous governments, including those of the United States, European Union, Switzerland, and United Kingdom, have imposed an extensive range of additional economic sanctions on Russian government officials and certain private individuals and Russian companies, restrictions on the provision of various services to Russian legal entities, and extensive controls on the export of technology to parties in Russia.
 In addition, many businesses are taking a cautious approach to sanctions and export compliance matters and have adopted internal policies more restrictive than are strictly required by the applicable rules.